CircleSD/active_manageable/README.md

 ## Configuration

-Create an initializer to configure the optional authorization, search and pagination libraries to use.
+Create an initializer to configure the optional in-built authorization, search and pagination libraries to use.

 ```ruby
 ActiveManageable.config do |config|